avhaymart/unit-4-game/README.md

 # Shibi Collector Game

-This is a very simple game made with jQuery and Bootstrap.
+This is a number game that utilises jQuery and Bootstrap.
+The concept of the game is to add up enough numbers to meet the current target.
+Each shibi avatar is assigned a random number every time the game resets.